 - An employee with the authority to address complaints, including the Title IX Coordinator, a Student Conduct employee, or a Human Resources employee;

-- the University Police Department;
+- the University Police;

-- Local law enforcement; and/or
+- Local law enforcement;

-- Family Course or Civil Court.
+- Family Court or Civil Court.

 Copies of this Bill of Rights shall be distributed annually to students, made available on UB's website, and posted in each campus residence hall, dining hall, and student union or campus center and shall include links or information to access the Sexual Violence Response Policy and the Options for Confidentially Disclosing Sexual Violence.